Full Stack Next.js Ephemeral Rapid Development Framework.

 The other problem with boilerplates is that it is usually a static hard-coded repo.
 It can't generate unique database schemas and user interfaces specific to your project.

-Many of the patterns used in shadriz are based on the official Next.js documentation and tutorial.
+Many of the full stack patterns used in shadriz are based on the official Next.js documentation.

 Next.js provides many conveniences out of the box, such as file system routing, server side rendering, code bundling, and more.

-Non-dependency and customizability are the two core principles of shadcn which shadriz aims to uphold, the tool that copies and pastes beautifully styled components into your projects.
+shadcn/ui is the CLI tool that copies and pastes beautifully styled components into your projects.

-This approach strikes the perfect balance of good defaults combined with flexibility of customization.
+This approach is the perfect balance of good defaults combined with flexibility of customization.

-shadriz uses Drizzle ORM for the best-of-both worlds of sql-like and relational queries, as well as schema generation and database migrations.
+Drizzle ORM provides both SQL-like and relational queries, as well as schema generation and database migrations.

-shadriz takes the automations one step further by generating the configuration files required to start using Drizzle ORM, as well as the database schemas and migrations for the full stack scaffolding.
+shadriz generates the configuration files required to start using Drizzle ORM. shadriz also generates the database schemas and migrations for the full stack scaffolding.

 TailwindCSS simplifies and improves scalability of styling by coupling markup with style.
 While this may seem counter-intuitive to the idea of separation-of-concern, the trade-offs are usually worth it in most projects.